two people shake hands in an office

 Frequently asked questions

-Setting up a business: what other solutions are there?
+Starting a business: What other solutions are there?

 Chevron

-You can ask your employer for time off to devote to setting up your own business.
-With this solution, you can easily return to your job in the company if your project doesn't go well.
-You can also switch to part-time work on your employment contract.
-You'll be able to work on your business creation project and be an employee of your employer at the same time.
-Your salary will be proportional to the number of hours you work.
+You can request leave from your employer to dedicate yourself to creating your business.
+With this solution, you can easily return to your job in the company if your project does not go well.
+You can also switch to part-time on your employment contract.
+You can both work on your business creation project and be an employee for your employer.
+Your salary will be proportional to the number of hours worked.

-What should you do if your employer is against the conventional termination of your employment contract?
+What to do if your employer is against a mutual termination of your employment contract?

 Chevron

-If you fail to reach an agreement with your employer, your only option is to resign.
-Unfortunately, this procedure does not entitle you to unemployment benefit in most cases.
-There are exceptions, however.
-You may even be entitled to ARE under certain conditions.
-Resignation requires a notice period that varies according to your length of service with the company.
+If, after the meeting with the employer, the negotiated termination has failed, the only solution left is resignation.
+Unfortunately, in most cases, this procedure does not entitle you to unemployment benefits.
+However, there are exceptions.
+You may even be eligible for unemployment benefits (ARE) under certain conditions.
+Resignation requires respecting a notice period that varies depending on your length of service in the company.